JakobDozier/Project-1/README.md

 ![alt text](screenshots/pic8.png)

-# There are two interactable object:
+# There are two interactable objects:

   The globe - which spins when clicked on.
   ![alt text](screenshots/pic2.png)